-Lottery boss Dermot Griffin to step down after 14 years in job
+The boss of the National Lottery, Dermot Griffin, is to step down after 14 years in the job.

 Mr Griffin played a pivotal role in the privatisation of the franchise in 2014, which raised €405 million for the State.